javascript-tutorial/en.javascript.info/2-ui/5-loading/03-onload-onerror/article.md

 Why do we need error details?

-There are many services (and we can build our own) that listen to global errors using `window.onerror`, save errors and provide an interface to access and analyze them.
+There are many services (and we can build our own) that listen for global errors using `window.onerror`, save errors and provide an interface to access and analyze them.
 That's great, as we can see real errors, triggered by our users.
 But if a script comes from another origin, then there's no much information about errors in it, as we've just seen.

 Similar cross-origin policy (CORS) is enforced for other types of resources as well.